Washira/next-13-swr/README.md

 ✔ Would you like to customize the default import alias? … No / -Yes- ✔ What import alias would you like configured? … -@-/*
 ```

+## How to use

+Using `use` function for handling the promise fetching data instead of `useState` and `useEffect`, See more (reference)[https://nextjs.org/docs/app/building-your-application/data-fetching/fetching#use-in-client-components].